magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ota-updates.md

 ## Update process

 Assignment of the firmware/software to the device or device profile triggers the update process.
-ThingsBoard tracks the progress of the update and persists it to the device attributes.
+IoT Hub tracks the progress of the update and persists it to the device attributes.

 Update progress may have one of the following states.
 The state of the update is stored as an attribute of the device and is used to visualize the update process on the [dashboard](#dashboard).